EEE-ELEC2645/.github/README.md

-# .github
+# ELEC2645 Embedded Systems Project
-repository for readme for organisation
+This organisation has all the repositories for the ELEC2645 module